-Our country has the world´s largest economy as well as being one of the largest solid-waste generators in the world.
+Our country has the world’s largest economy as well as being one of the largest solid-waste generators in the world.
 The words “pollution” and “recycle” have been around for many years, but the pandemic has made us realize more than ever that we share our planet with the rest of the world.
-And we must take care of it because of the ominous consequences all of us will face if we fail.
+And we must take care of it because there are ominous consequences all of us will face if we fail.

 Recycling is a critical component in our efforts to reduce waste.